8 Reasons Not To Move Out Of London When You Start A Family

 The Royal Parks are awash with wildlife, and you can see foxes and bats if you try hard enough.
 You are never very far from rats in London, that is true, but you are also never very far from a grassy knoll.
 We spend a lot of time running around Hyde Park, finding trees to climb, conkers to throw and branches to swordplay with.

-In summer we swim in the Serpentine, in autumn we forage for blackberries and in winter we wait in hope for snow, and all of this costs nothing but an ice-cream or a hot chocolate for the walk home.
+In summer we swim in the Serpentine, in autumn we forage for blackberries and in winter we wait in and hope for snow, and all of this costs nothing but an ice-cream or a hot chocolate for the walk home.

 Are you a Londoner for life?